Half a Person: My Life as Told by the Smiths at the King’s Head Theatre

 Photo: Michelle Walsh

-Half a Person: My Life as Told by the Smiths is on at the King’s Head Theatre until 16th February 2014, for further information or to book visit here.
+Half a Person: My Life as Told by the Smiths is at the King’s Head Theatre until 16th February 2014.
+For further information or to book visit the theatre’s website here.

 Watch the trailer for Half a Person: My Life as Told by the Smiths here: